wmchen/DL-ToolBox-CWM/README.md

 ## Introduction

 The motivation of me to start this project is owing to the difficulty for some existing senior packages of PyTorch to adapt the new graphics card 'GeForce RTX 3090'.
 I just use the original code to build the project.
 And can compile on 'GeForce RTX 3090' successfully.

+This project can be considered as a senior substitute of OpenMMLab projects due to current OpenMMLab projects can not compile on 'GeForce RTX 3090' successfully.

 Still updating!